Expert IDEA users share their experiences and advice for building and sustaining a successful data analytics program.

-The use of IDEA must be built into the structure of the audit plan and it needs to be viewed as a key strategy for the team and department.
-With that in mind, determine how you plan to take IDEA as a resource and make the most of it.
+The use of data analytics must be built into the structure of the audit plan and it needs to be viewed as a key strategy for the team and department.
+With that in mind, determine how you plan to apply data analytics as a resource and make the most of it.

 Some organizations are not capturing data yet, which creates unique situations and challenges for how data analytics can be used.
 For example, many organizations use QuickBooks, which can be imported into IDEA.
 Take time to clean the data and implement the use of IDEA where it makes sense.

 Start by learning the tools and normalizing the data, then move to repeatable and standardized processes.
 How can/do you get the data?
 ODBC?
 Rely on IT?
 ERP systems?
 Are there tools available to help you get direct access, such as SmartExporter for SAP data extractions?

 Tests – It’s not enough to develop tests and use the same ones every time.
 The sophistication of your analytics has to keep up with ever-changing fraud schemes and the pace of business.
 Keep looking at the data to see what potential patterns emerge.
 Data analytics can be used to look at the data in different ways.
 For example, round dollar spending and amounts just under authority limits often go undetected, but may indicate fraud.
 Some fraudsters know you might use Benford’s Law and stay away from first and second digits.
 Learn new ways to test – don’t coast.